Autism Spectrum Disorders

-Males are about four times as likely to be diagnosed with ASD than women.
+Men are about four times as likely to be diagnosed with ASD than women.
 Some researchers theorize this may be because women in general are better at imitating socially acceptable behavior.
-Unlike children with ASD, adults with ASD (even when undiagnosed) have had plenty of time to practice their social skills.
+Unlike children with ASD, adults with autism (even when undiagnosed) have had plenty of time to practice their social skills.
 Women especially often learn to “mask” certain behaviors that seem to draw the attention of other people.

 It’s also possible that women with ASD have repetitive behavior tendencies and narrow interests that aren’t seen as unusual.
 For example, a woman with ASD who feels the urge to neatly organize dishes or who is only fascinated with music theory may pass as “neurotypical”.

 In some cases, you might only recognize your own ASD symptoms when you have a child diagnosed.
 Experts haven't yet decided on standard criteria to diagnose adults who believe they have ASD.
 However, a clinician may borrow some of the criteria used to diagnose children, such as experiencing problems with social communication, exhibiting restricted, repetitive behaviors, and any sensory issues.

 To diagnose ASD as an adult, a clinician will likely talk to you about your interests, emotions, and childhood.
 They may also want to talk to your family members.
 This can be especially useful because symptoms—even subtle ones—likely developed when you were a child.

 Scientists aren’t entirely sure yet if autism is the result of biological or environmental factors.
 But the answer could be both.
 Some of the possible causes they’re exploring include: